 FILTERING SERIES / PART THREE

-eDiscovery processing is an often overlooked phase of litigation because it is considered a technical, not a legal practice.
-However, lawyers who understand processing and advanced data filtering techniques are in position to control the costs and control the scope of any matter.
+Ediscovery processing is an often overlooked phase of litigation because it is considered a technical, not a legal practice.
+However, lawyers who understand processing and advanced ediscovery data filtering techniques are in a position to control the costs and scope of any matter.

 Defending Your Data Filtering Techniques

 Whenever a collection of documents is filtered prior to review, lawyers must validate the authenticity of the Electronically Stored Information (ESI) that has been processed.
 As with any evidence in litigation, there are two validation methods:

 - Creating documentation (the chain-of-custody log)

 - Testimony by the ESI collector about what was done

 Keep in mind that opposing counsel can ask questions or even serve discovery about your culling methods at any time.
 Keep a detailed log of all the methods used in a case.

 A chain of custody documents all steps taken from receipt of the source media to storage and processing to ensure proper steps were taken to preserve the integrity of the original data.

 - Write protect all files during collection.
 Write blocking prevents the alteration of the source media metadata when a device is attached to collect the source data.